 For example, in third grade, Mrs. Brewster at Melvin E Sine School made me stand in front of the class and tell them that I was a "heathen" who didn't believe in Jesus because I didn't celebrate Christmas.
 In 6th grade, Mr. Jones made me do the "Chinese chair" in front of the class because my parents would not allow me to remain in the classroom for the pledge of allegiance.
 I was unpatriotic and he punished and castigated me every chance he found.
 I was so frightened one day that I urinated on myself.
 Many of the children hated and scoffed at me: the rest jeered and feared me: I was different.
 I hated going to school.

 When I was about 12, we moved to a new neighborhood and I met a girl I really liked at school.
 I talked my parents into allowing me to go and play at her house.
 When I arrived there, on the door was a huge sign in all capital letters.
 I will never ever forget how that sign made me feel: NO JEHOVAH'S WITNESSES.
-These are only a few examples of my first hand knowledge of hatred, bigotry and oppression.
+These are only a few examples of my first hand knowledge of hatred, bigotry, and oppression.
 High school was worse if you can imagine: the judgment and oppression by teachers, administrators, and some other students was unbearable.
-I was beaten up twice: once as a freshman by four seniors in the indignity of the bathroom for being a "little freak" who didn't celebrate birthdays.
+I was beaten up twice: once as a freshman by four seniors in the indignity of the bathroom for being a "little freak" who didn't celebrate birthdays or Christmas.
 I had physicians mock my religion, calling my parents "child abusers" who "didn't love their daughter" (in front of me) for refusing to sign permission for a blood transfusion in preparation for a surgery I needed when I was 15.

-For 15 years, that I can remember, I was psychologically abused and physically threatened for being a JW.
+For 15 years, that I can remember, I was psychologically abused and physically threatened and harmed for being a JW.
 It is a scar that will remain with me until I am dead.
 Even today, when I see a meme mocking JWs, my heart hurts because I remember the pain of that shame and hatred.
 Words, as well as physical threats, can be used as violence against others.
 And it should not be sanctioned nor given a platform.

-We must awaken.
 We must stop hating, oppressing, and imperializing people who are different from us, whether it is due to their skin color, their ethnicity, their able-bodiedness, their religious practices, their economic status, their region, their sex, gender, or choice of love, their experiential culture, and any other perceived differences (and frankly, their species).
 We must break down the systems that enable such otherizing.
 We must grow beyond these things.
 We must evolve or we are all doomed.